-Yesterday, I had the privilege of presenting a workshop on Becoming a Strategic Communications Rock Star at the IABC Canada West Conference in Victoria, B.C.
-(You can find the prezi here, as well as a few video snippets of the presentation).
+Yesterday, I had the privilege of presenting a workshop on Becoming a Strategic Communications Rock Star at the IABC Canada West Conference in Victoria, British Columbia.

 We had very lively and thought provoking conversations not only about the real frustrations that are endemic in the communications business, but also about some creative solutions to help us break free from the parts of the job that drive us nuts.

 The concept for the workshop came from the realization that after working through the Results Map process with thousands of communicators across Canada, and around the world, there is one remarkably consistent trait that pops up in our community – A shared frustration that is absolutely universal to communicators whether their organization is big or small, public or private sector.

 It is the feeling of confinement.
 Of being stifled creatively and of having little opportunity to work to the full scope of our abilities.
 It’s that dreaded feeling of being trapped in the role of order-taker where we are reduced, for all intents and purposes, to the role of being short-order cooks.

 You know what it’s like – people barking orders at us all the time, changing their minds at the last minute, expecting us to produce immediately, with no questions asked.
 We’re constantly putting out fires, and basically, getting no respect.